josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🃏_Political_Dramaturgy/🧠_reputational_lock_in_and_british_institutions.md

 can follow.

 The challenge becomes:
-## 🌿 building systems capable of surviving acknowledgement of imperfection.
+**building systems capable of surviving acknowledgement of imperfection**.

 ---

-# 🏛️ Britain’s Transitional Problem
+## 🏛️ Britain’s Transitional Problem

 Britain occupies a particularly difficult position because it remains:
 - a liberal democracy,